 In the 1990's and early 2000's, student access to the University was impacted by dramatic shifts in state funding, admissions policies, and the quality of K-12 education.
 Bridge became especially critical during this time by ensuring that students who were admitted to Cal were provided a solid foundation for their academic, social and personal success.
 By the time Bridge celebrated its 35th anniversary in 2008, over 5,200 students had successfully completed the program.

 Since 2011, Bridge has expanded on multiple fronts.
 New partnerships with over a dozen campus departments have enriched the web of support services provided during the six-week program.
 Renewed faculty involvement has inspired students to embrace their scholarly identity and actively engage in the intellectual and research communities at Cal.
-Course offerings have expanded further to include new classes in Chemistry, Education, English, Enviromental Science Policy & Management, Ethnic Studies, Geography, Psychology, and Public Health.
+Course offerings have expanded further to include new classes in Chemistry, Computer Science, Data Science, Education, English, Enviromental Science Policy & Management, Ethnic Studies, Geography, Psychology, Public Health, and Sociology.